Marine Weather and Tide Forecast for Greensboro, MD

 Outlook...

 Saturday through Tuesday...
-Winds and seas will remain below SCA criteria through the period.
-Fair weather expected.
+Winds and seas will likely remain below SCA criteria through Monday.
+Breezy winds and slightly elevated seas could occur on Tuesday.

 PHI WATCHES/WARNINGS/ADVISORIES